Hadexx/endian_nmap/README.md

 Endian Toolbox
 =============
-Addon for Endian Firewall 3.2, This tool allows to use : ping, traceroute , dig, nslookup, NMAP and Speedtest on Web Interface, for operation correct it is necessary install NMAP and SpeedTest-Cli, But if you don´t install this item, only ping, traceroute,dig and nslookup are available
+Add-on for Endian Firewall 3.2, This tool allows to use : Nmap version 7.40 x86_64, installed on Server.

 Version:
 --------